radhar/phonegap-ios-datepicker-plugin/README.md

 The options are:

-1. date: The default _'date'_ to display if none provided it will automatically use _'now'_.
+1. `date:` The default _'date'_ to display if none provided it will automatically use _'now'_.
-2. mode: The granularity mode either _'date'_ or _'datetime'_, datetime has extended granularity for hours, time and seconds, default _'date'_.
+2. `mode:` The granularity mode either _'date'_ or _'datetime'_, datetime has extended granularity for hours, time and seconds, default _'date'_.
-3. allowOldValues: Wether to allow older values than the date provided, default true.
+3. `allowOldValues:` Wether to allow older values than the date provided, default true.
-4. allowFutureValues: Wether to allow future values than the date provided, default true.
+4. `allowFutureValues:` Wether to allow future values than the date provided, default true.
-5. onDismiss: required callback for when the datepicker has been dismissed, the selected date value will be provided back as an native js date value.
+5. `onChange:` optional callback for when the datepicker changes its value, the selected date value will be provided back as an native js date value.
-6. onChange: optional callback for when the datepicker changes its value, the selected date value will be provided back as an native js date value.
+6. `onDismiss:` required callback for when the datepicker has been dismissed, the selected date value will be provided back as an native js date value.

-All options besides the required `onDismiss` callback are optional.
+All options besides the required onDismiss callback are optional.